veso266/Flash-Speedtest.net-by-Ookla/README.md

 but I knew :cry: , I kne... my happiness will end as I had to go, and in 11.07.2018 as we knew the results for national Matura it was the last day, after that I slowly walked out of high-school :cry: , and my happiness ended :cry: and it still hasn't returned

-I did all this in the time I was still happy, I got an F occasionaly but....life was so so sweat :smile:, this is the song that makes me normal now and describes that times for a bit: [Ana Bekuta - Ljubav bez adrese]: https://www.youtube.com/watch?v=bZoxRLwfBX0 and this one: [Ana Bekuta - Voli me voli]: https://www.youtube.com/watch?v=NrChc23jn50
+I did all this in the time I was still happy, I got an F occasionaly but....life was so so sweat :smile:, this is the song that makes me normal now and describes that times for a bit: [Ana Bekuta - Ljubav bez adrese]: https://www.youtube.com/watch?v=bZoxRLwfBX0

-the songs are in Serbian and if their names would be translated into English the first would be ``` Ljubav bez adrese => Love without adress ``` and ```Voli me voli => love me love me????(hmm as Croatian is not my native language I cannot realy properly translate it :( ```
+the songs are in Serbian and if their names would be translated into English the first would be ``` Ljubav bez adrese => Love without adress ```

-after the last day I couldn't stare at all this and almost deleted it and now I feel a bit better when looking at it as I wrote my heart out in a README nobody would ever read
+after the last day I couldn't stare at this at all and almost deleted it and now I feel a bit better when looking at it as I wrote my heart out in a README nobody would ever read

 REMEMBER IF YOU EVER fall for someone you should do what is best for her not for yourself, because only then you can be sure you are doing nothing wrong